cs-pub-ro/templates/theses/iosifache/README.md

 It is intended to provide the LaTeX primitives that can be used to create these types of presentations, rather than to advocate a specific content structure.
 Please review [this website](https://wiki.cs.pub.ro/studenti/diploma/indicatii#indicatii-pentru-realizarea-proiectului-de-diploma)'s suggestions for the latter.

+Only the files in the `images`, `chapters`, and `configuration` folders are intended to be altered.
+Feel free to make changes to any file if you wish to further tweak the theme!

 ## How To Use

 1. Import the `project` folder into Overleaf.